 - Add cashews to a small bowl, cover with water and let for for at least one hour.
 If you don't have enough time, you can cover in boiling water for 10-20 minutes.

 - Bring large pot of water to a boil.
-Blanche spinach for approximately 30 seconds, or until it's bright green.
+Blanch spinach for approximately 30 seconds, or until it's bright green.

 - Remove all spinach with a slotted spoon (don't drain the water, you're going to use it to cook your pasta).
 Run under cold water and squeeze to remove any excess water.
 Add to blender.